Sales Prep A-Z

 img

 The aim of yearling sales preparation is to produce an athletic, well-mannered, sound individual in good body condition to shine in the sales ring.
 Nutrition plays an important role in preparing yearlings for the sales ring, helping to ensure they achieve their maximum potential.
-Planning is critical, from selecting the most suitable forage and hard feed to tailoring supplements to the individual needs.
+Planning is critical from selecting the most suitable forage to exploring the best types of horse feeds as well as adding equine supplements such as copper are all important considerations for your young horse’s individual needs.

 Learn more about Feeding for Sales Prep